Above left to right: Katherine (Kathy) Longmire, Shaelyn Patzer, and Emily (Victoria) Long

 Knauss finalists are chosen through a competitive process that includes several rounds of review.
 If applicants are successful at the state Sea Grant program level, their applications are then reviewed by a national panel of experts.
 This fall, the 2021 finalists will participate in virtual interviews with several executive or legislative host offices.
 Following placement, they will begin their fellowship in February 2021.
 The John A. Knauss Marine Policy Fellowship is a unique opportunity for exceptional graduate students to expand their educational and professional experience with national marine policy in the District of Columbia.

 Shaelyn Patzer graduated from the University of Pittsburgh in 2012 with a Bachelor of Arts in history and English writing.
-She then earned a Master’s degree in science writing from Johns Hopkins University in 2016, interning for the National Energy Technology Laboratory during the summers.
+She then earned a Master’s degree in science writing from Johns Hopkins University in 2016, and worked at the National Energy Technology Laboratory.
 She is currently a Ph.D. student at George Mason University in science communication, where she has focused on climate change communication and media coverage of climate issues.
 She has also coordinated a summer internship program in science communication for the National Park Service in collaboration with the GMU Center for Climate Change Communication.
 During the Knauss fellowship, she looks forward to learning more about federal policy for the nation’s water resources, and how science communication fits into the policymaking process.
+Patzer will serve as the interagency partnership & outreach specialist for the Water Power Technologies Office, Wind Energy Technologies Office, and Sea Grant during her fellowship.